 My dad had to watch his bright, much-loved wife fade before his eyes.
 And I had to watch it, too.
 And I had to watch everyone else – friends and neighbours – watching her.

-Being a mum to a young child, while losing your mam is truly awful.
+Being a mum over 40 to a young child, while losing your mam is truly awful.
 I wanted to be there for her, but I was also pregnant with little C and couldn’t help with the daily task of lifting her from one room to another.

 She’d been a voracious knitter and crocheter, but was too weak even for these activities in the months leading up to her death.
 My dad would carry her from her bed in a morning to the living room and back to bed on an evening.
 As an only child, I missed having other family members to help.
 My husband and I – both with professional jobs – had to fill the gap as best we could.